dar-io/dario.tv/_posts/2015-03-23-BBC-News-Responsive-Redesign.markdown

   - Theme-Classes: block-mt bg-snow
     H1-Heading: "BBC News Responsive Redesign"
     Description:
-      - Paragraph: "In 2012, BBC News embarked on a journey to completely redesign and reengineer the News static site into a fully responsive mobile first site."
+      - Paragraph: "In 2012, BBC News embarked on a journey to completely redesign and re-engineer the News static site into a fully responsive mobile first site."

-      - Paragraph: "The responsive site was first built and released targeting mobile devices.
-The objective was to progressively make way into a fully responsive desktop site.
-By rationalising and simplifying our design patterns into a single codebase, we could efficiently build 28 other World Service sites from a common set of components that are language and script agnostic."
+      - Paragraph: "The responsive site was in the first instance built and released targeting mobile devices.
+The objective was to make way into a fully responsive desktop site progressively.
+By rationalising and simplifying our design patterns into a single codebase, we could efficiently build 28 other World Service sites from a standard set of components that are language and script agnostic."

-      - Paragraph: "On Oct.
+      - Paragraph: "In Oct.
 2013, I joined BBC News.
-Since then, as a UX Designer I led and helped improve many parts of the holistic BBC News experience."
+Since then, as a UX Designer, I led and helped improve many parts of the holistic BBC News experience."

     Media:
       - Layout-Classes: mb-0 pl-1 pr-1 align-content-center col-sm-12
-        Image: /assets/img/Mundo-Hindi-Research-findings-Highlights/NewsResponsivev1.png
+        FullWidthImage: /assets/img/Mundo-Hindi-Research-findings-Highlights/NewsResponsive2015_Artwork.jpg

     Right-Side-Column: